-The American singer-songwriter isn’t a cynic; she’s more about letting her feelings flow, taking her audiences through breezy highs and bittersweet lows.
+If you’re looking for cynicism, Molly Sarlé is not prepared to deliver.
+The American singer-songwriter is more about letting her feelings flow, taking her audiences through breezy highs and bittersweet lows.
 As stark and solitary as it sometimes sounds, her music is an exercise in humanity and connection, drawing listeners in with a clear voice and open heart.

 Biography by Elizabeth Chorney Booth